gradle/gradle/design-docs/dev-infrastructure.md

 Investigate where the time is going and address this.

-# Merge commits for coverage builds

-Currently, coverage builds are triggered for each commit.
-We might change this so that multiple queued up commits are merged into a single build.

 # Prioritise fast feedback over slow feedback

 Tweak the teamcity settings so that: